dimitri-nicolo/calico/master/getting-started/kubernetes/tutorials/simple-policy.md

 This was just a simple example of the Kubernetes NetworkPolicy API and how {{site.prodname}} can secure your Kubernetes cluster.
 For more information on network policy in Kubernetes, see the [Kubernetes user-guide](http://kubernetes.io/docs/user-guide/networkpolicies/).

-For a slightly more detailed demonstration of Policy, check out the [stars demo](stars-policy/).
+For a slightly more detailed demonstration of policy, check out the [stars demo](stars-policy).